 This is the last permanent village before reaching Dingboche and beyond.
 From Pangboche, we embark on a slow climb to Somara for lunch, then continue walking on pleasant terrain, culminating in the final ascent to Dingboche village, where we will stay overnight.
 Dingboche lies in the Imja Valley and offers picturesque panoramic views of snow-capped mountains, including the North Face of Ama Dablam.

-A full rest day at Dingboche for better acclimatization to make sure that every member in the group is well and fit for the onward journey to Everest base camp, Dingboche takes a short hike to Nangkartshang hill for a great panorama of Imjatse valley with Island, Taboche peaks includes views of world’s fifth-highest Mt.
-Makalu towards east direction.
+A full rest day in Dingboche for better acclimatization to make sure that every member in the group is well and fit for the onward journey to Everest base camp.
+Dingboche takes a short hike to Nangkartshang hill for a great panorama of Imjatse valley with Island, Taboche peaks includes views of the world’s fifth-highest Mt.
+Makalu towards the east.

-Gorakshep is located beneath Kalapathar and a lofty peak of Pumori, morning a steep climb heading into a rocky path with vigorous breathtaking uphill to reach the top the highest spot of the adventure at Kalapathar, situated above 5,545m facing a sweeping panorama of high giant mountains a view of Pumori and Everest at close distance.
+Gorakshep is located beneath Kalapathar and a lofty peak of Pumori.
+In the morning, a steep climb heading into a rocky path with vigorous, breathtaking uphill to reach the top, the highest spot of the adventure at Kalapathar, situated above 5,545m, facing a sweeping panorama of high, giant mountains, a view of Pumori and Everest at close distance.

 After a glorious scenic moment, descend to Gorakshep and continue walking on the same trail back to Lobuche to reach Thugla, where the path from Dingboche and Pheriche splits as our walk leads downhill towards a flat, windy valley of Pheriche.
 Walking for an hour on the scenic valley to reach Pheriche, a settlement with several good lodges to stay with views of Amadablam-Taboche-Cholatse with other series of peaks, at Pheriche for an overnight stop.